IgorKowalczyk/majo.exe/readme.md

 2. Run `npm install`,
 3. Grab a token and client secret on [Discord's developer portal](https://discord.com/developers/applications) [Tutorial](#generating-token)
 4. Grab a Genius and Youtube API keys [Tutorial](#generating-keys)
-5. Fill `config.json` and `dashboard.json` with your variables (`dashboard.json` is the config file for Web Dashboard, ignore this file if you not use Majo Dashboard),
+5. Fill `config.json` and `dashboard.json` with your variables (`dashboard.json` is the config file for Web Dashboard, ignore this file if you not use the web panel),
 6. Create a `.env` file (Remember!
 The `.env` file is Super-Secret - Don't share it!)
 7. In `.env` file set:
     * `TOKEN` - Bot token used to login (Remember!
 The `TOKEN` value is Super-Secret)
     * `PREFIX` - Bot prefix